Jeangowhy/opendocs/C++_Primer_5th.rst

 .. _P0496:

-   When we define a class, we specify—explicitly or implicitly—what happens when objects of that class type are copied, moved, assigned, and destroyed.
+   When we define a class, we specify—explicitly or implicitly—what happens when objects of that class type are `copied`, `moved`, `assigned`, and `destroyed`.

-   A class controls these operations by defining five special member functions: copy constructor, copy-assignment operator, move constructor, move-assignment operator, and destructor.
+   A class controls these operations by defining five special member functions:

+   *  copy constructor,
+   *  copy-assignment operator,
+   *  move constructor,
+   *  move-assignment operator,
+   *  and destructor.

    The copy and move constructors define what happens when an object is initialized from another object of the same type.
 The copy- and move-assignment operators define what happens when we assign an object of a class type to another object of that same class type.
 The destructor defines what happens when an object of the type ceases to exist.
 Collectively, we'll refer to these operations as copy control.

    If a class does not define all of the copy-control members, the compiler automatically defines the missing operations.
 As a result, many classes can ignore copy control (§ 7.1.5, p.
 [P0267]_).
 However, for some classes, relying on the default definitions leads to disaster.
 Frequently, the hardest part of implementing copy-control operations is recognizing when we need to define them in the first place.

    Copy control is an essential part of defining any C++ class.
 Programmers new to C++ are often confused by having to define what happens when objects are copied, moved, assigned, or destroyed.
 This confusion